 Jewish Civilization Sequence

-A three-course Jewish Civilization sequence is offered in the Autumn, Winter, and Spring Quarters.
-The first course begins in antiquity and extends through the medieval period (JWSC 12000 Jewish Civilization I: Ancient Beginnings to Medieval Period).
-The second course begins in the early modern period and extends to the present (JWSC 12001 Jewish Civilization II: Early Modern Period to 21st Century).
-In the Spring Quarter, students have the option of taking a third unit of Jewish Civilization, a course whose topics will vary (JWSC 1200X).
+A three-course Jewish Civilization sequence is offered in the Autumn, Winter, and Spring Quarters, and in some years, there is also a Civilization I and II sequence beginning Winter Quarter.
+Jewish Civilization I begins in antiquity and extends through the medieval period (JWSC 12000 Jewish Civilization I: Ancient Beginnings to Medieval Period).
+Jewish Civilization II begins in the early modern period and extends to the present (JWSC 12001 Jewish Civilization II: Early Modern Period to 21st Century).
+With Jewish Civilization III courses, students have the option of taking a third unit of Jewish Civilization; these courses vary in topic (JWSC 1200X).
 Jewish Civilization courses may be used to fulfill the College’s general education requirement in civilization studies.
 It is recommended, though not required, that students take these courses in sequence.
-Students who register for the Autumn Quarter course will automatically be preregistered for the Winter Quarter segment.
-In order for the Spring Quarter course to qualify for the general education requirement in civilization studies, the student must have completed Jewish Civilization I and II.
-The Spring Quarter course, however, may also be taken as an independent elective.
+Students who register for the Jewish Civilization I course will automatically be preregistered for the corresponding Jewish Civilization II course in the following quarter.
+In order for the Jewish Civilization III course to qualify for the general education requirement in civilization studies, the student must have completed Jewish Civilization I and II.
+A Jewish Civilization III course, however, may also be taken as an independent elective.

 Students may also fulfill the Jewish civilization requirement by participating in one of two Study Abroad programs.
 In the “Jerusalem in Middle Eastern Civilizations” Study Abroad program, students can earn credit for three courses in Jewish Civilization and one credit in modern Hebrew.
 In the "Vienna: Jewish Civilization" Study Abroad program (offered bienially), students can earn credit for three courses in Jewish Civilization and one credit in German.
 For more information about these programs, please see the Study Abroad page of this catalog.